marealtors/pyramco/README.md

 ```
 I recommend https://www.pythonanywhere.com/ as a good testing environment to work with these scripts and experiment.

+We'll add new functions to this as they're available.

 ## Functions:

 ### conn_test.py